gammalib/gammalib/doc/source/users/user_manual/overview.rst

-   GammaLib support the analysis of data from the Cherenkov Telescope Array (cta), the Fermi/LAT telescope (lat), the COMPTEL telescope (com), and any multi-wavelength information in form of spectral data points (mwl).
+   GammaLib support the analysis of data from the Cherenkov Telescope Array (cta), the Fermi/LAT telescope (lat), the COMPTEL telescope (com), the INTEGRAL/SPI telescope (spi), and any multi-wavelength information in form of spectral data points (mwl).

 .. _fig_structure: